Companies issue shares to raise capital. So why would they take no payment or only partial payment for them? This article explains:

 With a fully paid share, the company receives the full nominal amount of the share and the whole of the premium.
 So for our £1.00 ordinary share issued at £2.00, the company receives all of the £2.00 up front.
 The shareholder has nothing further to pay.

 The company receives part of the consideration for a partly paid share but not all of it.
-There are a number of different possible scenarios: the amount that remains to be paid by the shareholders could be part or all of the share premium but might also include some of the nominal value of the share.
+There are a number of different possible scenarios.
+The amount that remains to be paid by the shareholders could be part or all of the share premium but might also include some of the nominal value of the share.

 In the case of a nil paid share / unpaid share, the company has received no consideration up front.
 The £2.00, including both the nominal value and share premium, could be called by the company at a later date or dates.
-At that point, the shareholder would need the settle the amount(s) called.
+At that point, the shareholder would need to settle the amount(s) called.

-- It might form part of a pre-planned schedule of payments, whereby the shareholder commits to the full price but needs time to access funds
+- It might form part of a pre-planned schedule of payments, whereby the shareholder commits to the full price but needs time to access funds.

-- Convenience when first setting up a company – perhaps because the circumstances do not warrant setting up a bank account into which to pay the nominal value of the shares issued
+- Convenience when first setting up a company – perhaps because the circumstances do not warrant setting up a bank account into which to pay the nominal value of the shares issued.

 - In line with a strategy to implement an acquisition or merger of companies.